FactoStack vs Tally: Accounting Tool vs Factory Operations Layer

 When FactoStack Fits Better

-- You want to keep Tally but stop running factory operations in spreadsheets.
+- You want to keep Tally but stop running factory operations in Excel.

 - You need better coordination between sales, inventory, procurement, and production.